Viral envelope: Effects on pathogenicity

 All enveloped viruses also have a capsid, another protein layer, between the envelope and the genome.
 The virus wraps its delicate nucleic acid with a protein shell known as the capsid, from the Latin capsa, meaning "box," in order to shield it from this hostile environment.
 Similar to how numerous bricks come together to form a wall, the capsid is made up of one or more distinct protein types that repeatedly repeat to form the whole capsid.
 This repetitive pattern creates a robust but rather flexible capsid.
 The nucleic acid inside the capsid is appropriately protected by its modest size and physical difficulty in opening it.
 The nucleocapsid of the virion is made up of the nucleic acid and the capsid.
 Remember that the genomes of most viruses are very small.
 Genes code for instructions to make proteins, so small genomes cannot code for many proteins.
 Therefore, the virion capsid consists of one or only a few proteins that repeat over and over to form the structure.
 The viral nucleic acid would be physically too large to fit inside the capsid if it consisted of more than a few proteins.
 The capsid, having a focused role of protecting the genome in addition to immune recognition evasion.
 The viral capsid is known for its protection of RNA before it is inserted into the host cell, unlike the viral envelope which protects the protein capsid.

 The cell from which a virus buds often dies or is weakened, and sheds more viral particles for an extended period.
 The lipid bilayer envelope of these viruses is relatively sensitive to desiccation, heat, and amphiphiles such as soap and detergents, therefore these viruses are easier to sterilize than non-enveloped viruses, have limited survival outside host environments, and typically must transfer directly from host to host.
-Viral envelope persistence, wither it be enveloped or naked, are a factor in determining longevity of a virus on inanimate surfaces.
+Viral envelope persistence, whether it be enveloped or naked, are a factor in determining longevity of a virus on inanimate surfaces.
 Enveloped viruses possess great adaptability and can change in a short time in order to evade the immune system.
 Enveloped viruses can cause persistent infections.

 Vaccination against enveloped viruses can function by neutralizing the glycoprotein activity with antibodies.

+Eliminating the virus's ability to form an envelope—by removing or inactivating a structural protein—or to bud has been studied as a method for producing viruses incapable of replication.

 Examples of enveloped viruses

-The following are some examples of enveloped viruses:
+The following are some examples of enveloped virus species: